roan1088/homework1/README.md

 # homework1
-This is a homework assignment.where I am given a existing website.
+This is a homework assignment.
+I am to refactor an existing site to make it more accessible.